severina19/UdacitySelfDrivingCar/Lesson4_AdvancedLane/LaneDetection.md

 ![alt text][image1]

+### image Undistortion
 The first step of the pipeline is to perform image distortion correction, using the camera matrix we obtained previously.
 The image with distortion correction is the following:

 ![alt text][image2]

+### Color and Gradient Thresholding

-And then, I used a combination of color and gradient thresholds to generate a binary image.
+In the next step  I used a combination of color and gradient thresholds to generate a binary image.
 I used color transformation to translate the image from rgb space into hls color space.
 HLS stands for "Hue", "Saturation" and "Lightness", and the color space can be presented by this picture:

 ![alt text][image7]